ktorio/ktor-documentation/topics/azure-app-service.md

 ### To a new web app

-The authentication method used by the Azure Web App Deploy plugin used in the configuration added earlier will use the Azure CLI.
-If you haven't done so, log in once with `az login` and follow the instructions.
+The authentication method used by the Azure Web App Deploy plugin uses the Azure CLI.
+If you haven't already, log in once with `az login` and follow the instructions.

 Finally, deploy the application running the `azureWebAppDeploy` task, which is set to build the fat JAR first and then deploy: